AK1612/DS-_projects/Industrial_Copper_Modeling/readme.md

   - Train the model multiple times using best hyperparameters and pickle the model

-  - Train different classification models and compare the `Accuracy score, precission score and f1 score` values to select the best model for status prediction
+  - Train different classification models and compare the `Accuracy score, precision score and f1 score` values to select the best model for status prediction

   - Use grid search to find the best hyperparameters for selected model